gardenjs/gardenjs/README.md

 ### v1.0

+* [bug] Stage scrolls up when panel is slid to the bottom.
+* [bug] Favicon is gone.
+(If component is opened in external window favicon is there).
 * [refactor] Move logic to own file.
 Handle user interaction.
 * [task] Remove express server, use iframe instead.
 * [task] Add garden as dist with compiled js & scss files (vite?).